 Amanda - Bargain Boss 18:22

-You still get they'll replace it with an with the exact same product that is fresh.
+You still get they'll replace it with the exact same product that is fresh.
 So say you bought a brisket and there was something wrong with it when you opened it up you take it back they give you a brand new brisket approximately approximately the same size and you get your money back that you paid so that's

 Blaize Pengilly 18:46